Beslan school siege: Storming by Russian forces

 At least three, but as many as nine, powerful Shmel rockets were fired at the school from the special forces' positions (three or nine empty disposable tubes were later found on the rooftops of nearby apartment blocks).
 The use of the Shmel rockets, classified in Russia as flamethrowers and in the West as thermobaric weapons, was initially denied, but later admitted by the government.
 A report by an aide to the military prosecutor of the North Ossetian garrison stated that RPG-26 rocket-propelled grenades were used as well.
 The terrorists also used grenade launchers, firing at the Russian positions in the apartment buildings.

 According to a military prosecutor, a BTR armoured vehicle drove close to the school and opened fire from its 14.5×114mm KPV heavy machine gun at the windows on the second floor.
 Eyewitnesses (among them Totoonti and Kesayev) and journalists saw two T-72 tanks advance on the school that afternoon, at least one of which fired its 125 mm main gun several times.
-Later during the trial, tank commander Viktor Kindeyev testified to having fired "one blank shot and six antipersonnel-high explosive shells" on orders from the FSB.
+Later during the trial, tank commander Viktor Kindeyev testified he provided the tank to the officer of the FSB and at around 21:00, the tank fired "one blank shot and six antipersonnel-high explosive shells" on orders from the FSB.
 The use of tanks and armoured personnel carriers was eventually admitted to by Lieutenant General Viktor Sobolev, commander of the 58th Army.
 Another witness cited in the Kesayev report claims that he had jumped onto the turret of a tank in an attempt to prevent it from firing on the school.
-Scores of hostages were moved by the militants from the burning sports hall into other parts of the school, in particular the cafeteria, where they were forced to stand at windows.
-Many of them were shot by troops outside as they were used as human shields, according to the survivors (including Kudzeyeva, Kusrayeva and Naldikoyeva).
+Scores of hostages were moved by the militants from the burning sports hall into other parts of the school, in particular the cafeteria, where they were forced to stand at windows as human shields.
+Many of them were shot by troops outside, according to the survivors (including Kudzeyeva, Kusrayeva and Naldikoyeva).
 Savelyev estimated that 106 to 110 hostages died after having been moved to the cafeteria.